Hyena-Senpai/3dcam-headers/README.md

+## not currently working on until after i get the plugin working, but this is going to be a fork of the psx 3dcam engine with some modifications for my needs, but anyone is free to use it. for now though, just use the original

 # 3dcam PSX engine

 This a WIP PSX 3d engine.
 Use this with the [companion blender exporter](https://github.com/ABelliqueux/blender_io_export_psx_mesh) to create levels for the engine.